ahowellgates/SQL-Challenge/README.md

-# Ashley Gates SQL Challenge - Employee Database: A Mystery in Two Parts
+# SQL Challenge - Employee Database: A Mystery in Two Parts